Relative cyclotomic structures and equivariant complex cobordism: Relative cyclotomic structures

 \begin{defn} A \term{(pre)cyclotomic base} is a commutative ring (pre)cyclotomic spectrum $\cR$ together with a choice of homotopy from $\Psi$ to the identity in the category of commutative ring orthogonal spectra. \end{defn}

 The following is the main foundational theorem of the paper and gives a more specific formulation of Theorem~A of the introduction.

-\begin{thm} Let $\cR$ be a (pre)cyclotomic base, whose underlying $\bT$-equivariant commutative ring orthogonal spectrum is cofibrant in the model structure of~\cite{BM-cycl23} (for example, when $\cR$ is cofibrant in the model structure of~\cite{BM-cycl23} on commutative ring (pre)cyclotomic spectra).
+\begin{thm} Let $\cR$ be a (pre)cyclotomic base, whose underlying $\bT$-equivariant commutative ring orthogonal spectrum is cofibrant in the model structure of~\cite[Thm.~C]{BM-cycl23} (for example, when $\cR$ is cofibrant in the model structure of~\cite[Thm.~D]{BM-cycl23} on commutative ring (pre)cyclotomic spectra).
 Then the derived relative $THH$ functor $\LTHH^{\cR}$ lifts to a functor from associative $R$-algebras to (pre)cyclotomic $\cR$-modules. \end{thm}

-\begin{proof} Replacing $\cR$ by a weakly equivalent commutative ring (pre)cyclotomic spectrum if necessary, we can assume without loss of generality that $\cR$ is fibrant in the model structure of~\cite{BM-cycl23}.
-By Proposition~\ref{prop:derrelthh}, for $A$ cofibrant as an associative $R$-algebra, $\LTHH^{\cR}(A)$ is represented by the point set construction
+\begin{proof} Replacing $\cR$ by a weakly equivalent commutative ring (pre)cyclotomic spectrum if necessary, we can assume without loss of generality that $\cR$ is fibrant in the model structure of~\cite[Thm.~D]{BM-cycl23}.
+By Proposition~\ref{prop:derrelthh}, for $A$ cofibrant as an associative $R$-algebra, $\LTHH^{\cR}(A)$ is represented by the point-set construction

 By the hypothesis on $\Psi$ and Proposition~\ref{prop:Psi}, the discussion around~\eqref{eq:mapsthh} implies that the diagram in the category of $\bT$-equivariant commutative ring orthogonal spectra

 commutes up to (the given) homotopy.
 (This specifies an element of the homotopy equalizer in Proposition~\ref{prop:mappingspace} for $\cA=THH(R)$ and $\cB=\cR$.)
 While $THH(R)$ is cofibrant in the category of $\bT$-equivariant commutative ring orthogonal spectra, it is generally not cofibrant in the category of commutative ring cyclotomic spectra.
 Let $\cT\to THH(R)$ be a cofibrant approximation in the latter category; the corresponding diagram in $\uT$ and $\uR$ then also commutes up to (the restriction of the given) homotopy, specifying an element of the homotopy equalizer in Proposition~\ref{prop:mappingspace} (for $\cA=\cT$ and $\cB=\cR$).
 Since $\uT$ is cofibrant and $\uR$ is fibrant, Proposition~\ref{prop:mappingspace} implies that the composite map of $\bT$-equivariant commutative ring orthogonal spectra $\uT\to \uR$ is homotopic to a precyclotomic map $g\colon \cT\to \cR$: the map from the equalizer to the homotopy equalizer in Proposition~\ref{prop:mappingspace} is a weak equivalence.
 The space of choices of such a $g$ together with a path $H$ in the homotopy equalizer from $g$ to the point specified above is weakly contractible, and we choose an element $(g,H)$.
 As a component of the path $H$, we get a homotopy $G$ from the composite map $\cT\to THH(R)\to \cR$ to $g$.
 We write $g^{*}\uR$ for $\uR$ with the $\bT$-equivariant commutative $\uT$-algebra structure from the map of $\bT$-equivariant commutative ring orthogonal spectra $g$, and we use $G$ to give $\uR$ a $\bT$-equivariant $\uT\otimes I$-module structure.
 We then have a zigzag of weak equivalences